What’s the safest thing to do if you receive an unexpected Zelle payment and then an angry stranger asks you to send it back?

 Erin’s frustrating tale is one you’ll want to read if you have a cash app like Zelle or Venmo installed on your phone.
 Although these services can be a great way to send money to friends and family, they’re also a great way to lose a ton of cash.
 Here’s what you need to know to help you decide if a money transfer app is right for you.

-I think a scammer just sent me cash though the Zelle app!
+I think a scammer just sent me cash through the Zelle app!

 Erin hadn’t been expecting any payments on the night that the money in question suddenly appeared in her bank account.

 “I received an alert that a person I had never heard of sent me $925,” she recalled.
 “The notation said it was for cars and labor.”